Glam God with Vivica A. Fox

 Glam God with Vivica A. Fox is an American reality television show hosted by Vivica A. Fox.
-The series aired on VH1 from August to October 2008.
+The series aired on VH1 from August 21, 2008, to October 16, 2008.

 Overview

 In the series, twelve contestants compete to become the next "Glam God".
 A Glam God is a stylist who gets their clients on the best dressed.
+Cris Abrego, the show's executive producer, conceived of the show.

 The winner of Glam God Season 1 was Indashio.